kwaldenphd/apis-python/README.md

 - Work with the results of an API call in Python
 - Write the results of an API call to a JSON file

-[Click here](https://raw.githubusercontent.com/kwaldenphd/apis-python/main/apis-python.ipynb) and select the "Save as" option to download this lab as a Jupyter notebook.

 ## Acknowledgements

 Elements of this lab procedure are adapted from: